mskold-ab/www-mskold-com/security/security.md

 Given our architecture, the realistic incident surface is limited to: a compromise of our source code or build pipeline (e.g., GitHub, npm), a vulnerability in a shipped extension affecting client-side behavior, or unauthorized access to billing/contact data held by our processors (Chargebee, Stripe).

 **Reporting:**
 Suspected vulnerabilities or security concerns can be reported to security@mskold.com.
-We aim to acknowledge reports within 1 bussines day.
+We aim to acknowledge reports within 1 business day.

 **Triage & response**
-Reports are triaged by our CEO/security lead, who determines severity and coordinates remediation, including pulling or patching affected extension versions where applicable.
+Reports are triaged by our CEO, who determines severity and coordinates remediation, including pulling or patching affected extension versions where applicable.

 **Customer notification:**
 If an incident is confirmed to affect customer data, we notify affected customers via the contact details on file, without undue delay and in any case within 3 business days of confirmation.
 Where GDPR applies, we separately meet our own obligation to notify the relevant supervisory authority within 72 hours of becoming aware of a qualifying breach.